petros8/petros8/README.md

 ### Hello!
-My name is Petros Karampelas.
-- My academic background consists of undergraduate studies in Economics and Econometrics in Athens, followed by postgraduate studies in Mathematical Finance at the University of Oxford.
-- In my current role, I contribute to the development and evaluation of generative models for fixed income.
-- Apart from work, I am currently expanding my knowledge in building automated trading systems, while improving my programming skills.
+My name is Petros.
+Here you will find the personal projects that I have been working on.
 <!--
 **petros8/petros8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.